phoneburner/salt-lite-skeleton/README.md

 ## Installation
-In order to run this application you need to have Docker installed and on your machine, as well as a new Github Personal Access Token with repo scope.
+In order to run this application you need to have Docker installed and on your machine, as well as a new GitHub Personal Access Token with repo scope.
 The build process will prompt you to enter this token, or it can be added manually by coping the .env.example file to .env and adding the token to the GITHUB_TOKEN variable.